Find answers.

 Can I get a refund?

 In some cases, yes.
-If you pay for a video consultation but aren’t invited to one because our clinician doesn’t think one will benefit you, your consultation fee will be fully refunded.
+If you pay for a video consultation but aren’t invited to one because our clinician doesn’t think one will benefit you, your assessment fee will be fully refunded.

 If your video consultation is cancelled by us, we’ll ask you to book an alternative date and time.
 But if a suitable alternative isn’t available, you may be able to request a refund.

-Can I claim back the cost of my medication?
+Can I claim back the cost of my assessment?

-It’s highly unlikely that you’ll be able to claim back the cost of your assessment, diagnosis or treatment through the NHS, because we’re a private healthcare provider.
+It’s highly unlikely that you’ll be able to claim back the cost of your assessment through the NHS, because we’re a private healthcare provider.

-You may be able to claim back the cost of care we provide if you have a private health insurance plan that covers it – but we can’t advise you on this.
+You may be able to claim back the cost of an assessment if you have a private health insurance plan that covers it – but we can’t advise you on this.
 For more info, we recommend asking your private health insurer.

 Is my info kept private?